-To increase the reasonable assurance for plan implementation and tracking progress, this watershed plan includes policy and regulatory recommendations and an adaptive management process.
-The eleven policy and regulatory recommendations are included to contribute to the goals of this watershed plan, including streamflow restoration and meeting net ecological benefit.
+To increase reasonable assurance of plan implementation and track progress, this watershed plan includes policy and regulatory recommendations and an adaptive management process.
+The 11 policy and regulatory recommendations are included to contribute to the goals of this watershed plan, including streamflow restoration and meeting net ecological benefit.
 These recommendations enhance water conservation efforts; improve research, monitoring, and data collection; support beaver habitat conservation; plan for better drought response; and finance plan implementation.
-The watershed plan describes an adaptive management approach, which identifies a lead organization to coordinate an ongoing implementation group to support implementation, a tracking and reporting structure to assess progress and make adjustments as needed, and a funding mechanism to adaptively manage implementation.
+The watershed plan describes an adaptive management approach, which identifies (1) an ongoing implementation group and lead organization to support watershed plan implementation, (2) a tracking and reporting structure to assess progress and adjust as needed, and (3) a funding mechanism to adaptively manage implementation.
+The adaptive management plan will also help achieve the goal of meeting offset needs by subbasin and improving streamflow where this watershed plan currently falls short, through the identification, development and implementation of projects throughout WRIA 15.

-Based on the information and analyses summarized in this plan, the WRIA 15 Committee finds that the suite of projects in this plan, if successfully implemented, would achieve a net ecological benefit, as required by RCW 90.94.030 and defined by the Final NEB Guidance.
+Based on the information and analyses summarized in this plan, the WRIA 15 Committee finds that the suite of projects in this plan, if successfully implemented, would achieve a net ecological benefit, as required by RCW 90.94.030 and defined by Ecology’s Final Guidance on Determining Net Ecological Benefit.